Lost Ollie

-Lost Ollie is an American live action/computer animated miniseries created by Shannon Tindle.
+Lost Ollie is an American live action/animated television miniseries created by Shannon Tindle.
 The series is based on the 2016 children's book Ollie's Odyssey by William Joyce.
+It tells the story of a lost toy searching across the countryside for his owner and blends live-action performances with computer-generated animation.

 Lost Ollie was released on August 24, 2022, by Netflix.

 Synopsis

-A lost rabbit toy, Ollie, finds himself at lost and found section at an antique shop.
-He remembered that he was separated from his best friend, Billy.
+A lost rabbit toy, Ollie, finds himself at a lost and found section of an antique shop.
+He remembers that he was separated from his best friend, Billy.
 Having only a few recollections of his past, Ollie decides to take a journey to find Billy.
-Meanwhile, he slowly rediscovers his own fond memories with Billy and his adopted family alongside their misfortunes and sorrows.
+Meanwhile, he slowly rediscovers his own fond memories with Billy and his family alongside their misfortunes and sorrows.